 The Government has urged Brussels to engage with Theresa May's Brexit blueprint agreed last month at Chequers or risk the talks running out of time.

+The hike is only the second since the financial crisis and means interest rates are higher than at any time since March 2009.
 Mr Carney's intervention comes a day after the Bank of England raised interest rates to 0.75 per cent - the highest level in almost 10 years.

 It will mean higher mortgage bills for the 3.7million people on variable and tracker mortgages - but could also help savers who have suffered a decade of miserable rates.